thanthese/bump-date/README.md

 ## Usage

-Hit the keyboard shortcut to apply date magic to the current line.
+Use keyboard shortcut to apply date magic to the current line.

 ## Installation